General Registration Policies

-Only courses listed in CAESAR with a career of "The Graduate School” are authorized for graduate credit and only those courses can be used to meet the minimum coursework requirement of nine quality letter-graded, graduate level courses (i.e., ABC grading, not P/NP or S/U).
+Only courses listed in CAESAR with a career of "The Graduate School” are authorized for graduate credit and only those courses can be used to meet the minimum coursework requirement of nine quality letter-graded, graduate level course units (i.e., ABC grading, not P/NP or S/U).
 Courses are arranged in levels designated by number:

 - 300-level courses are primarily for advanced undergraduate students; some 300 level courses are approved for graduate credit.

 - 400-level courses or seminars are primarily for graduate students, but the major part of the work is not research.